Showroomprive.com

 Showroomprive.com is a French e-commerce company that specializes in online flash sales.
-The website was founded in 2006 and offers daily exclusive sales in France and eight other European countries.
+Founded in 2006, the website offers daily exclusive sales in France and in 8 other European countries.
 As of 2016, the company has reached more than 26 million members.

 In 2015, the net revenue of Showroomprivé reached €443M, with an average annual growth rate of 28%.
 The company has a net revenue goal of €750M by 2018.

 History

 Founders

-Showroomprive.com was founded in France in 2006 by Thierry Petit and David Dayan, entrepreneurs with distinct backgrounds in fashion and digital technology.
+Showroomprive.com was launched in France in 2006 by Thierry Petit and David Dayan, two entrepreneurs with two different backgrounds, one in fashion and the other in digital technology.

-Thierry Petit holds an engineering degree and has over 20 years of experience in the business sector.
-He previously founded Toobo.com, the first price comparison website in France.[4]
-Petit also serves as the Vice President of the France Digitale Association.
+Thierry Petit graduated in engineering and has worked in business for more than 20 years.
+Petit created the first price comparator in France, Toobo.com.
+He is also known to be the Vice President of the France Digitale association.

-David Dayan has a long history in fashion retail, starting in his family's outlet business as a teenager.
-He later became the CEO of France Export before co-founding Showroomprivé with Thierry Petit.
+David Dayan has been working in fashion retail since he was a teenager.
+He started in his family outlet business and became CEO of France Export before creating Showroomprivé with Thierry Petit.